Bloxwich Town F.C.: History

 The original club was established in 1976 as Peel Football Club, representing the Sir Robert Peel pub.
-They joined the Bloxwich Combition and were Division One runners-up in 1977–78, as well as winning the Alan Peck Memorial Cup.
+They joined the Bloxwich Combination and were Division One runners-up in 1977–78, as well as winning the Alan Peck Memorial Cup.
 The club was then renamed Carvers Football Club for sponsorship purposes, going on to win the Division One title and retain the Alan Peck Memorial Cup in 1978–79.
 They were then renamed again, becoming Bloxwich Association Football Club, with the first season under the new name seeing them retain the league and cup titles.
 After a third successive league and cup double in 1980–81, the club moved up to Division One of the Staffordshire County League (South).

 Bloxwich won Division One of the Staffordshire County League (South) at the first attempt, also reaching the League Cup final.
 They moved up to Division Two of the Midland Combination in 1983.
 Despite only finishing eleventh, the club were promoted to the Premier Division at the end of the 1984–85 season due to the quality of their Abbey Park ground.
 However, after finishing bottom of the Premier Division in 1987–88, they were relegated back to Division One.
 In 1988 the club was renamed Bloxwich Town Association Football Club, taking the name of a club that had played in the West Midlands (Regional) League a year earlier.
 The newly renamed club went on to win the Division One title in 1988–89 and were promoted back to the Premier Division.